saniyasingh503/blog-webapp/README.md

 ## Overview

 This project is a **blog application** that is fully containerized and integrates **MySQL, Redis, and ELK (Elasticsearch, Logstash, Kibana)** for logging and monitoring.
-The entire application stack is orchestrated using **Docker Compose**, ensuring smooth communication between services.
+The entire application stack is orchestrated using **Docker Compose**, ensuring smooth communication betweenservices.

 ---